 LDL vs. HDL

 “When we measure cholesterol, what we’re really measuring is the protein that binds to the cholesterol.
 HDL tends to pull cholesterol from inside the arteries so it doesn’t build up,” said Dr. Nicholas Wyskoarko, a Marshfield Clinic cardiologist.
 “LDL is the cholesterol that tends to collect inside the artery walls.”

 Some cholesterol occurs naturally within the body, and some occurs because of what we eat.
 Bad cholesterol is found in foods high in trans or saturated fats.

 Promoting healthy cholesterol levels

 Eating foods like oats, beans, vegetables, fish and certain fruits can help you reach healthier cholesterol levels, while smoking is bad for maintaining healthy cholesterol.
 Wyskoarko also advises staying away from too much alcohol.
 He recommends accompanying a healthy diet with regular exercise if you’re looking to maintain your cholesterol at a healthy level or lower it.

 “Exercising helps manage weight, which tends to manage cholesterol overall,” Wyskoarko said.
 “Moderate exercise for 30 minutes per day, five days per week can help increase good cholesterol.”

 Dangers of too much bad cholesterol

 Wyskoarko said too much bad cholesterol can lead to build up inside arteries in the brain, neck, heart, legs and throughout the body.
 When cholesterol builds up inside arteries, blood flow decreases, and risk for things like heart disease, heart attack and stroke increases.

 Each person’s cholesterol is based on their genetic background and lifestyle choices.
-For patients without other complications, like diabetes or atherosclerosis, a good number for total cholesterol, HDL plus LDL, is less than 200, with HDL above 40 and LDL less than 135.
-For a person with a history of atherosclerotic disease, Wyskoarko said he likes to see LDL cholesterol around 70.
+For patients without other complications, like diabetes or atherosclerosis, a good number for total cholesterol, HDL plus LDL, is less than 200, with HDL above 40 and LDL less than 130.
+For a person with a history of diabetes mellitus or atherosclerotic disease, Wyskoarko said he likes to see LDL cholesterol around 70.